branaway/Japid/readme.txt

 * Version History:

+2011/8/18: V0.8.9.2
+    1. small feature: the callback body part (or so called "closure") can be left out, in which case the doBody in the callee tag has no effect
 2011/8/17: V0.8.9.1
     1. bug fix: when doBody is used in a def, or the new renderBody() is used, the content by a tag in the callback body was lost.
 Now the tag output buffer always sets to the calling context's output buffer.
 2011/8/10: V0.8.9, breaking compiler change, requires regeneration of all Japid templates using "play japid:regen" for an example.